ibm-messaging/mq-appliance/mqcli-client/README.md

 ## Example 1: Execute a single command

-This example illustrates how to use the client to execute a single command by providing the hostname, the credentials and the command using parameters.
+This example illustrates how to use the Perl client to execute a single command by providing the hostname, the credentials and the command using parameters.

 ```
 $ mqcli.pl -a mqappl1 -u admin -p abcd1234 -c dspmqver